openawards/openawards/README.md

 You should add a new config file setting, at least, the next variables `DEBUG = False`, `ALLOWED_HOSTS`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_STORAGE_BUCKET_NAME`, and `SECRET_KEY`.

+### Docker

+Build the image from the root folder:

+`$ docker build -f ./docker/Dockerfile -t enawards .`